razvan-mosanu/Graph-Editor/README.md

-# Graph Editor Pro
+# Graph Editor

-**Graph Editor Pro** is a comprehensive web-based application for creating, visualizing, and manipulating graph structures.
+**Graph Editor** is a comprehensive web-based application for creating, visualizing, and manipulating graph structures.
 Designed as an educational tool, it allows users to experiment with graph theory concepts directly in the browser.

 > **Project Type:** Professional Certification in Informatics (Atestat Profesional)
 > **Student:** Moșanu Răzvan Alexandru